07 July 2018

 In your search for love and happiness, you are creating love and happiness.
 But you are also building on the love and happiness of others who have struggled before.

 You have not earned love and happiness … you have been given them as gifts by those who shaped and created families, shaped them in love, created them perhaps not knowing they were signs of the Kingdom of God.

-As Saint Paul tells us in our Epistle reading, love is the most important, the greatest gift you can give and receive.
+As Saint Paul tells us in our Epistle reading, love is the most important, the most precious, the greatest gift you can give and receive.

 And because that has come to you as a blessed but free gift from the past and the present, you, we, all of us have a duty and a responsibility to pass it on to the future.